pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 # Defining Correctness

-We will explain the desired theorem of full abstraction correctness and dynamic correctness bottom-up, starting with defining the equivalence of two programs in the same language.
+We will explain the desired theorem of full abstraction correctness and operational correctness bottom-up, starting with defining the equivalence of two programs in the same language.

 ## Program Equivalence